keremerciyes/Classifying-a-Collection-of-Aerial-Scenes-Using-CNNs/README.md

 ## Contributing

 Contributions are welcome.
 Feel free to fork this repository and submit pull requests for improvements or new features.
+For more detailed information, refer to the provided PDF presentation.

 ## License